Bias of AI-Generated Content: An Examination of News Produced by Large Language Models: Introduction

 At the sentence level, the bias of AIGC is evaluated as the difference between sentences related to each investigated population group in AIGC and their counterparts in the news articles produced by the selected news agencies, in terms of their expressed sentiments and toxicities.
 In this study, we define a document as a news article that is either produced by a news agency or generated by a LLM.
 And the document-level bias of AIGC is assessed as the difference between documents in AIGC and their counterparts produced by the selected news agencies, in terms of their expressed semantics regarding each investigated population group.
 These three levels of evaluations vary in their unit of analysis, spanning from words to sentences and documents, and examine the bias of AIGC from different aspects of content generation.
 Specifically, the word-level analysis uncovers the bias of AIGC in word choices, the sentence-level investigation reveals its bias in assembling words to express sentiments and toxicities, while the document-level examination discloses its bias in organizing words and sentences to convey the meaning and themes of a document.
 Moreover, a malicious user could intentionally supply biased prompts to an LLM and induce it to generate biased content.
 Therefore, it is necessary to analyze the bias of AIGC under biased prompts.
 To this end, we add biased messages to prompts constructed from news headlines and examine the gender bias of AIGC produced by an LLM under biased prompts.
 In addition, a well-performed LLM could refuse to generate content when presented with biased prompts.
 Accordingly, we also assess the degree to which an LLM is resistant to biased prompts.
 Figure~\ref{fg:framework} depicts the framework for evaluating the bias of AIGC.
-Our evaluation differs from existing studies that primarily focus on evaluating the bias manifested in \textit{short phrases} (e.g., a word or a sentence) generated by language models \cite{huang2019reducing, nadeem2021stereoset, liang2021towards, kirk2021bias}.
-For example, Nadeem et al. (2021) develop the context association test to evaluate the bias of language models, which essentially asks an language model to choose an appropriate word or sentence in a given context (e.g. Men tend to be more [soft or determined] than women) \cite{nadeem2021stereoset}.
-Our study, on the other hand, evaluates the bias embodied in \textit{documents} (i.e., news articles) produced by an LLM, in terms of its word choices as well as expressed sentiments, toxicities, and semantics in these documents.